Saving & Spending Budgeting & Expenses

 While younger generations overspend on streaming platforms and monthly music subscriptions, boomers have a more old-school approach.

-Many boomers are still watching cable television, eliminating the need to pay multiple subscription fees to watch the show you want.
+Many boomers are still watching cable television, eliminating the need to pay multiple subscription fees to watch the show they want.

 While younger generations spend over $10 a month on Spotify or Apple Music, boomers may opt for more traditional ways of listening to music, like CDs or record players.
 By sticking to cost-effective entertainment options, boomers spend less each month.